Retroperspect/UFO_blog/README.md

 - Monitoring your systems ensures your ability to respond when the system is starting to experience issues or even alert you the moment the system reaches critical or none functional states.
 This enables better testing of the system and increases both user and corporations satisfaction.

 ## Running in the dark
+Running in the dark is a made up term which describes the problem that is, to do something without observing.
 Running a system without monitoring is like riding a caravan.
 You have a vague idea of what direction you want your system to go in, and you have a feeling that it's going there as your running it.
 But imagine you were deaf to the horses complaining, unable to notice the horses slowed down, and you only would notice when they collapsed on the floor.
 The wheel on the wagon can break but the wagon can still run if there's enough support, but all these parts that can wear and tear can break at any moment without you knowing when or why.
 If you don't know what parts are slowing down or breaking you'll never react, but at the same time all parts could also run longer than the system is supposed to run, and then you'll never notice if paying attention was needed at all.

 ## What does our survey say about companies running in the dark?